org-metaeffekt/metaeffekt-bom-essentials/README.md

 ### Bill of Materials (BOM)

-A Bill of Materials is a listing details of an asset in a human- or machine-machine fashion.
-BOMs can container hierarchy or relationship information.
+A Bill of Materials is listing details of an asset in a human- or machine-machine fashion.
+BOMs can contain hierarchy or relationship information.

 ### Software Artifacts / Artifacts